JoeBuildsStuff/text-editor/docs/api-reference.md

 - `404 Not Found` - Document/folder not found
 - `500 Internal Server Error` - Server error

+**Behavior Notes**:
+- When deleting a document, the server scans its markdown for uploaded assets (images and `file-node://` links) and attempts to delete those files from storage.
+- Folder deletes perform the same cleanup for every document in the folder tree before removing files and DB records.
+- Cleanup is tolerant of missing files (404s are ignored) so repeated deletes remain idempotent.

 **Notes**:
 - Deleting a folder recursively deletes all nested folders and documents
 - Both database records and files are removed